Volunteers’ Voices 2/2020: Returning from Volunteering Abroad

 Maailmanvaihto – ICYE Finland’s office

-Maailmanvaihto – ICYE Finland is a non-profit organisation (NGO) working in the field of international volunteering.
-We organize long-term volunteer work programs for young adults and aim at advancing intercultural understanding, equality and peace.
+Maailmanvaihto – ICYE Finland is a non-profit, non-governmental organisation dedicated to international volunteering.
+We organise long-term volunteer programs for young adults and work to promote intercultural understanding, equality, and peace.

-Maailmanvaihto is a member of the International Cultural Youth Exchange (ICYE) Federation, which consists of 41 organizations worldwide.
-Maailmanvaihto coordinates ICYE and European Solidarity Corps volunteering activities.
-On a yearly basis, we send about 15-25 volunteers abroad from Finland and receive about 30–35 volunteers to Finland.
+Maailmanvaihto is a member of the International Cultural Youth Exchange (ICYE) Federation, a global network of 40 organisations.
+We coordinate ICYE and European Solidarity Corps volunteering activities, sending around 20–30 volunteers from Finland abroad each year and welcoming approximately 30–40 volunteers from abroad to Finland.

 Location

-Maailmanvaihto’s office is situated in the centre of the capital city Helsinki, about a ten minutes walk away from the central railway station.
+Maailmanvaihto’s office is located in the center of Helsinki, about a ten-minute walk from the central railway station.

 Volunteers’ role and tasks

-The volunteer will support the office staff by informing young people about the volunteering possibilities and by supporting the staff in organising international volunteer programs.
+The volunteer will support the office staff by participating especially in external communication work of the organisation – informing young people about the volunteering possibilities and building visibility for the volunteer co-operation and learning that takes place.

 Volunteers’ profile